Exploratory Machine Learning with Unknown Unknowns: A Practical Approach

 \section{A Practical Approach}

-Due to the feature deficiency, the learner might be even unaware of the existence of unknown classes based on the observed training data.
-To address the difficulties, our intuition is that learner will suspect the existence of unknown classes when the learned model performs badly.
-Therefore, we assume that \emph{instances with high predictive confidence are safe, i.e., they will be correctly predicted as one of known classes}.
+Due to the feature deficiency, the learner might be even unaware of the existence of hidden classes based on the observed training data.
+It is thus necessary to introduce the assumption that \emph{instances with high predictive confidence are safe, i.e., they will be correctly predicted as one of the known classes}.
+The learner will suspect the existence of hidden classes (which are the unknown unknowns to the learner at the beginning) when the learned model performs badly.

 We justify the necessity of the assumption.
-Actually, there are some previous works studying the problem of high-confidence false predictions~\citep{journals/jqid/AttenbergPF15,conf/aaai/LakkarajuKCH17}, under the condition that the feature information is sufficient and learner can query an oracle for ground-truth labels.
-However, when features are insufficient as in our scenario, the problem would not be tractable unless there is an oracle able to provide exact labels based on the insufficient feature representation, which turns out to be a rather strong assumption that does not hold in reality generally.
+Actually, there are some previous works studying the problem of high-confidence false predictions without considering the issue of feature deficiency~\citep{journals/jqid/AttenbergPF15,conf/aaai/LakkarajuKCH17}, in which there exist some instances that are wrongly predicted with high confidence.
+Since the model's performance is highly unreliable, to rectify that, they assume the existence of an oracle providing ground-truth labels for the given queries.
+However, in the presence of the feature deficiency as in our scenario, the problem would not be tractable unless there is an oracle able to provide ground-truth labels based on the insufficient feature representation, which turns out to be an even stronger assumption that does not hold in reality generally.
+So this paper focuses on the aforementioned case to trust the high-confidence predictions and we leave high-confidence unknown unknowns due to the insufficient feature as the future work to explore.

-Thereby, following the methodology of ExML (examining the training dataset via exploring new feature information), we design a novel approach, which consists of three components: rejection model, feature acquisition, and model cascade.
-Figure~\ref{fig:architecture} illustrates main procedures, and we will describe details of each component subsequently.
+We further clarify and emphasize that the introduced assumption does not trivialize the problem setup, because notice that the low-predictive instances are \emph{not} necessarily from hidden classes (as explained at the beginning of Section~\ref{sec:ExML}), which necessitates more efforts in discovering and identifying unknown unknowns.
+Following the methodology of ExML (examining the training dataset via exploring new feature information), we design a novel approach, which consists of three components: rejection model, feature exploration, and model cascade.
+Figure~\ref{fig:architecture} illustrates the main procedures, and we will describe the details of each component subsequently.